ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-5.jpg" /></td>

-<td>**Sources Panel:** shows a list of all items included in the page (ie: all images, CSS, JavaScript, etc) and their corresponding locations of origin.
+<td><strong>Sources Panel:</strong> shows a list of all items included in the page (ie: all images, CSS, JavaScript, etc) and their corresponding locations of origin.
 Developers can click on an item to show it’s contents in the middle (preview) panel.
 If the selected item is a JavaScript file, developers can (in the “debugger” panel) set breakpoints and watch variables to help identify and debug a misbehaving piece of JavaScript code.</td>

 </tr>